alex-saunders/asaunders.com/readme.md

 My personal site made using the [Hugo static site generator](https://gohugo.io/), with a custom theme created by myself with the [MDL library](https://getmdl.io/index.html).

+The 'docs' folder contains a prebuilt version of the site with an index.html file you can use to run the site locally, without needing to set up the dev or content editing environment.

 If you want to develop/create some content (I imagine you must be pretty lost for things to do, to be honest this is mainly for personal reference) then follow these instructions:

 ### Dev environment